gainmaster/docker-nodejs/README.md

 ## Resources

-These resources have been helpful when creating this Docker image, but they are mostly used as a source of inspiration.
-The examples provided in the resources, if used, have been tweeked to fit with our project.
+These resources have been helpful when creating this Docker image:

 * [Dockerfile's Github repository for Node.js Docker image.][github_repository_dockerfile_nodejs]